blueslow/sslcertzoneedit/README.md

 just before //TODO add more challenge validation types

 ### Pfsense usage:
-Use the pfsense webgui for acme certifictes select method DNS-Zoneedit.
+Use the pfsense webgui for acme certificates select method DNS-Zoneedit.
 Enter ID and token.

 ## Limitations
 There is no endpoint to remove the challenge(s).
 Thus one have to remove the challenges from time to time.
-When acme is updated acme.inc is overwritten, thus it has to be updated with acme_domain_validation_method for dns_zone edit again.
+When acme is updated acme.inc is overwritten, thus it has to be updated with acme_domain_validation_method for dns_zoneedit again.

 ## Improvements
 * Replace the usage of the get method to post inorder to get better protection of id and token.